-The appraisal profession is evolving constantly.
-Regularly, it seems, appraisers are asked to provide additional information or have steps added to their appraisal process.
-All of this is to guarantee their client receives the best information possible.
-In order to stay current with the always changing requirements, Premier Appraisals, Inc. is always acquiring additional tools and improving processes to increase efficiency so we can do more work for in less time.
-Since Premier Appraisals, Inc. knows that time is important to everyone, below are some items you can do to speed up the process on any appraisals you order from Premier Appraisals, Inc..
+The appraisal profession is evolving at all times.
+Commonly, it seems, appraisers are asked to present more information or have steps added to their data gathering.
+They do this additional work to guarantee their client is presented with the best information to be had.
+To stay current with the continuously changing requirements, Premier Appraisals, Inc. is always seeking additional tools and tweaking processes to increase efficiency so we can do more work for you.
+Since Premier Appraisals, Inc. knows that time is important to everyone, here are a few items you can do to accelerate the process each time you order an appraisal from Premier Appraisals, Inc..

-- By ordering online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-We don't have to retype information from a fax, and you don't have to wonder whether the order was received.
+- When you order online, you automatically receive e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+Online ordering is the single biggest time saver available to both of us!
+We don't have to manually enter information from a fax, and nor will you wonder whether the order was received.

-- There's nothing like being one number off on the street address to unnecessarily delay an appraisal assignment.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales in the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or a job we're working on for you, feel free to contact us
+You're always free to call us at if you have any questions about your property or a job we're working on for you.

-- Cookie-cutter homes are relatively easy to appraise.
-What takes time is analyzing how characteristics unique to a property add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we will find out on our own, knowing them sooner makes your report arrive without delay.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive sooner.

-Hearing it directly from you -- the person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely decrease the appraisal inspection time.
-Our website has lots of pages of helpful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to meet the staff and learn more about our services.
-Remind them it's to their benefit to set the appointment promptly!
+Coming from you -- a person they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can shorten the time it takes to inspect a home.
+Please feel free to point them to our website, where we have multiple pages of relevant information for homeowners and others about the appraisal process.
+Have them call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment without delay!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to track the status of your report.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+It's never been faster to track your report's status.